This page has been machine-translated from the original page.

 Config Commands

-# Confirm symbol settings
+# Check symbol settings

 .sympath

-# Set symbol cache and source
+# Set the symbol cache and source

 .sympath cache*C:\symbols;srv*https://msdl.microsoft.com/download/symbols